qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Entry Point Definition

-The bitcode contains the definition of the LLVM function that should be invoked when the program is executed, referred to as "entry point" in the rest of this profile specification.
+The bitcode contains the definition of the LLVM function that will be invoked when the program is executed, referred to as "entry point" in the rest of this profile specification.
 The name of this function may be chosen freely, as long as it is a valid [global